 The Kidneys are responsible for the arousing of power.
 Skill and ability stem from them.Nei Jing Su Wen Chapter 8

-The Kidneys store Jing and houses the gate of vitality (Ming Men).
+The Kidneys store Jing and are the house of the gate of vitality (Ming Men).
 This holds the fundamental spark for life and empowers our potency.

 They govern our growth and development, unfolding our destiny and allowing our life’s purpose to flow into the world.
 Here our will power (Zhi) manifests, providing us with the perseverance to see things through.